Molecular-Genetics-Laboratory/bard/README.md

 ### Usage

 `bard` does not work directly on the raw read sequence files.
 They need to be preprocessed (removing rRNAs) and mapped to a reference genome first, using either `bowtie2/tophat` or some similar software of your choice.
 You'll also need the corresponding annotation file and a multiple fasta file containing all the CDS sequences.
 Please be aware that the gene names in the GTF/GFF (annotation) file need to exactly match those in the CDS file.
-Also, if you are working on yeast, the chromome IDs in your reference genome should match with those in the GTF.
+If you are working on yeast, the chromome IDs in your reference genome should match with those in the GTF.

 It is preferable to download these organism specific files from the same source, such as `Ensembl`.

 `TL; DR`: You need to have the following files available for input:
 * An annotation file (either GTF/GFFv3)
-* An alignment file in BAM format (please remove unmapped reads and index it first, using `samtools` or alike)
+* An alignment file in BAM format (remove unmapped reads and index it first, using `samtools` or alike)
 * A multi-fasta file containing the CDS sequences for each gene

 #### First run